 Kompot is probably the most popular non-alcoholic Polish drink.
 It can be found in every home in Poland.
-The kompot recipe is ridiculously easy, and perfect for a homemade fruit drink!
+The kompot recipe is ridiculously easy, you can make it with just three ingredients, where one of which is… water.
+Perfect for a homemade fruit drink!

 What Is Kompot?